Local Path Planning among Pushable Objects based on Reinforcement Learning

-We utilize a policy based on Advantage Actor-Critic algorithm~\cite{mnih2016asynchronous}, and we use state-of-the-art physics engine NVIDIA Isaac Gym~\cite{makoviychuk2021isaac} to simulate and train parallel agents in obstructed narrow passages.
-We present results for both policies trained to solve unseen obstacle positions in known environments, and unseen obstacle positions in unknown environments.
-We further demonstrate real-world robot experiments conducted on a Unitree Go1 quadrupedal robot to show that the policy is able to handle sensor noises and real-world obstacle dynamics in practice.
-The rest of this paper is organized as follows.
 In Sec.~\ref{sec:rw}, we discuss the literature on the NAMO problem, while in Sec.~\ref{sec:method} we state the problem formulation in the reinforcement setting, and how we implement training in simulation.
 In Sec.~\ref{sec:exp} we present our results both in simulation and with real robot experiments.
 Lastly, Sec.~\ref{sec:fw} concludes the paper and points to future directions for solving NAMO with RL.